TransVault/documentation/README.md

 ## Atom

-Atom is a third-party text editor that supports Markdown, you can download the program from [here](https://atom.io/ "Install Atom")
+Atom is a third-party text editor that supports Markdown, you can download the program from [here](https://atom.io/ "Install Atom").

 Once Atom is installed run the following from a command prompt or terminal.
 This will install some useful packages that will assist in the formatting of your documentation.
 ```